Raecene McGregor: Playing career

 On 1 November 2020, McGregor was named in the top 3 players in the world on the official NRL site.

 In late September 2022, McGregor was named as the winner of the 2022 NRLW Dally M Medal.
 McGregor was also named in the NRL'S NRLW Team of the Year and in the Dream Team announced by the Rugby League Players Association.
 The team was selected by the players, who each cast one vote for each position.
 McGregor also took out the RLPA's highest individual honour, the Players' Champion award.

+In April 2022, McGregor was apart of the Sydney Roosters team that won the delayed 2021 NRLW competition, which the Roosters won defeating the St George Illawarra Dragons, 16-4.

-In October 2022 she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England.
+In October 2022, she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England, alongside younger sister Page.

+In April 2023, McGregor signed a one-year contract to return to the St George Illawarra Dragons.
+A few months later she was appointed as captain of the club.

+Raecene signed a two-year extension with the Dragons in September 2023, keeping her with the club until the end of 2025.

+On 8th October 2025, McGregor signed a two year deal with the Wests Tigers.